phonhay103/CG-GAN/readme.txt

 - The optimal value depends on the hardware and model.

 * lr_scheduler: lr = 1.0 - max(0, epoch - niter) / float(niter_decay + 1)
 - This is a common learning rate schedule for training GANs.
 It starts with a high learning rate to quickly converge, then decays it to fine-tune the model.
 The decay to 0 at the end of training helps stabilize the model.
 This schedule helps the model initially converge fast, then gradually fine-tune to reach its optimal performance.
 - Keeps the learning rate at 1.0 for the first niter epochs.
 - Then decays the learning rate linearly to 0 over the next niter_decay epochs.

 * optimizers: adam
+- This is a common optimizer

 * gan_mode = lsgan
 - The gan_mode parameter specifies the type of GAN objective used in the model.
 It can take the following values: